Here are some useful tips from around the web to help avoid damaging.

 Store clean items- this sounds so basic but many people put clothing away without it being cleaned or even washed.
 Organic materials in fabrics, such as spilled food, dirt, or even sweat, attracts pest but it also give mould a place to grow.
 Always clean your garments before putting then into storage.

 Seal in plastic storage bags.
 Plastic bags will keep the moths and mould out unless there is larvae or mould spores sealed in with the clothing.
-Consider the use of Moth Balls to kill any eggs or larvae that may still be within your garments, and use natural anit moth repellents to deter moths from your garments as well as keep them smelling fresh.

 Dry cleaning or thoroughly laundering items in hot water (temperature above 120°F for 20 to 30 minutes) kills all stages of insects.
 This is the most common and effective method for controlling clothes moths in clothing, blankets, and other washable articles.
 (Because many woolen garments should not be washed in hot water, dry cleaning may be the only suitable cleaning option.)
 Keeping fabrics clean also has another advantage: insects are less likely to feed on clean fabrics than on heavily soiled ones.